Study PMBOK 8 structural changes for PMP 2026: principles, domains, focus areas, processes, and layer-confusion traps.

 Explanation: B is best because it captures the structural intent accurately.
 PMBOK 8 adds practical shape without throwing away tailoring, context, or principle-level judgment.
 A ignores the real shift.
 C understates the practical benefit.
 D makes the structure sound like a recall exercise instead of a thinking aid.

 After this page, move to what became more practical so the new architecture turns into something operational instead of staying abstract.
-The free PMP 2026 practice preview on web is most useful here when you want to test whether you are classifying scenario problems by the right layer.
+PMExams explains the structure for free.
+When you need timed drills, use the PMP 2026 practice page on external practice and check whether you are classifying scenario problems by the right PMBOK 8 layer.